AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Note**
 >
 > Blocking cookies and removing tracking parameters is achieved by using rules with [`$cookie`](#cookie-modifier) and [`$removeparam`](#removeparam-modifier) modifiers.
 Exception rules with only `$stealth` modifier will not do those things.
-If you want to completely disable all Stealth Mode features for a given URL, you need to include all three modifiers:
+If you want to completely disable all Stealth Mode features for a given domain, you need to include all three modifiers:
 > `@@||example.org^$stealth,removeparam,cookie`

 > **Compatibility with different versions of AdGuard**